souzainf3/RNActivityView/README.md

 # RNActivityView

 RNActivityView is based on [MBProgressHUD](https://github.com/jdg/MBProgressHUD).
 All credits to this.

+[MBProgressHUD](https://github.com/jdg/MBProgressHUD) is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
+The HUD is meant as a replacement for the undocumented, private UIKit UIProgressHUD with some additional features.

-The differential is RNActivityView which has a category (extension to UIView) to facilitate the use of the component.
+The differential is ##RNActivityView which has a category (extension to UIView) to facilitate the use of the component.
 Decreases the work of getting instantiating and configuring component for simple uses.

-MBProgressHUD is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
-The HUD is meant as a replacement for the undocumented, private UIKit UIProgressHUD with some additional features.

 [![](http://dl.dropbox.com/u/378729/MBProgressHUD/1-thumb.png)](http://dl.dropbox.com/u/378729/MBProgressHUD/1.png)
 [![](http://dl.dropbox.com/u/378729/MBProgressHUD/2-thumb.png)](http://dl.dropbox.com/u/378729/MBProgressHUD/2.png)